solliancenet/cloudcore-mba/whiteboard-design-session/student-guide.md

 *Notifications*

-1. How would you recommend CSLA manage notifying customers that their has been processed?
+1. How would you recommend CSLA manage notifying customers that their order has been processed?
 Are there specific Azure services that can be used?
 Include details on how this would be implemented and integrated into the proposed solution for CSLA.

 *Offers service*